AnyLogic

 Node

-[Visible if Destination is the Network node]
+[Visible if Destination is: Network node]

-Network node where the seized resources will be sent.
+The network node where the seized resources will be sent.

 Local variables:

-agent — the agent
+T agent — the agent

 T unit — the resource unit